knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationTriviaApi.md

 Create an import job

-Set up a job to import a set of trivia questions from a cvs file at a remote url. the file will be validated asynchronously but will not be processed until started manually with the process endpoint.
+Set up a job to import a set of trivia questions from a cvs file at a remote url. the file will be validated asynchronously but will not be processed until started manually with the process endpoint. <br><br><b>Permissions Needed:</b> TRIVIA_ADMIN

 ### Example
 ```csharp